ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    Do not distribute artifacts without approval.

    A project must be authorized to be publicly released.
-For an explanation of the process, see:ref:`Project approval and public release`.
+For an explanation of the process, see :ref:`Project approval and public release`.

 There are three possible places where artifacts can be published: